Breaking the Likelihood Trap: Consistent Generative Recommendation with Graph-structured Model: Method

 \subsection{Problem Formulation}

-Given \( n \) candidate items from the previous stage, denoted as \( X = \{x_1, x_2, \cdots, x_n\} \), the goal of reranking is to find an optimal list \( Y = \{y_1, y_2, \cdots, y_m\} \) that maximizes user feedback (e.g., clicks, likes, comments), where \( m \) is the length of the output sequence.
-Normally, $m$ is usually fewer than ten, and $n$ ranges from several tens to hundreds.

-To better explore sequence space, reranking methods typically adopt a generator–evaluator framework, where the generator produces sequences and the evaluator estimates their expected utility.
-Formally, the generator takes the input as user-specific features \(u\) (including the user profile and recent interaction history), and the candidate items $X$, then generates the final list $Y$, which can be formulated as:
+Given \( n \) candidate items from the previous stage, denoted as \( X = \{x_1, x_2, \cdots, x_n\} \), the goal of reranking is to derive an ordered list \( Y = \{y_1, y_2, \cdots, y_m\}\) of length \(m\).
+In practice, $m$ is usually fewer than ten, while $n$ ranges from several tens to hundreds.
+Recent reranking methods typically adopt a generator–evaluator framework~\cite{ren2024non,shi2023pier,yang2025comprehensive}, where the generator produces sequences and the evaluator estimates their expected utility.
+Formally, the generator \(\mathcal{G}\) takes the user-specific features \(u\) (including the user profile and interaction history) and candidate items $X$ as input to produce a target list $Y$: